corrado-campisano/GestionePratiche/README.md

 ### Default users:
+* admin has role ADMIN with password corrado
-* marisa has role USER and password is marisa
+* marisa has role MANAGER and password marisa
+* marioc, sergiop, pierot, luigic have role PROFESSIONISTA and password same as username
-* admin has role ADMIN with password is corrado
+* user has role USER and password user